dan-jacobson/traceback2overflow/README.md

 traceback2overflow
 ==============

-This nbextension builds on skip-tracebacks error tracebacks, displaying instead a summary of the error name and type.
+This nbextension builds on the skip-tracebacks Jupyter extension, displaying a summary of a traceback error name and type.
 It adds a button to search StackOverflow for an error.

 Clicking the summary displays the whole traceback.